briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     2. _(2)_ As used in this subsection:

-        1. _(A)_ An “offense is directly related to the misconduct in office of a public servant” includes, but is not limited to, a violation of Ohio R.C.
+        1. _(A)_ An "offense is directly related to the misconduct in office of a public servant" includes, but is not limited to, a violation of Ohio R.C.
 101.71, 101.91, 121.61 or 2921.13, division (F) or (H) of Ohio R.C.
         102.03, division (A) of Ohio R.C.
 2921.02, division (A) or (B) of Ohio R.C.
 2921.43, or division (F) or (G) of Ohio R.C.
 3517.13, that is directly related to an offense involving misconduct in office of a public servant.

-        2. _(B)_ “Public servant” has the same meaning as in Section 525.01.
+        2. _(B)_ "Public servant" has the same meaning as in Section 525.01.

 4. _(d)_ An offense is committed when every element of the offense occurs.
-In the case of an offense of which an element is a continuing course of conduct, the period of limitation does not begin to run until such course of conduct or the accused’s accountability for it terminates, whichever occurs first.
+In the case of an offense of which an element is a continuing course of conduct, the period of limitation does not begin to run until such course of conduct or the accused's accountability for it terminates, whichever occurs first.

 5. _(e)_ A prosecution is commenced on the date an indictment is returned or an information filed, or on the date a lawful arrest without a warrant is made, or